Samantha Markle Calls ‘Daily Express’ Article On Thomas & Meghan ‘Bullsh*t’ On Twitter, Tags Donald Trump

 “These bullsh*t articles continue!
 Cease and desist with the disparagement, defamation libel and slander of the Markle family!
 This interview never happened my father never called the British people snaps!
 Stop your sh*t or being sued! @POTUS @uscongress00 @KensingtonRoyal”

-Some of Samantha’s fans applauded her for the tweet, while others insisted the sister leave the Duchess alone.
+Some of Samantha’s fans applauded her for the tweet, while others insisted the sister leave the duchess alone.

 It's all about #samanthamarkle